 About Our Club ByLaws

-Our club bylaws are reviewed each year and comply with requirements and recommendations from the San Diego County Democratic Party, which requires club rechartering annual, and the California Democratic Party (CADEM), which oversees club coordination.
+Our club bylaws are reviewed each year and comply with requirements and recommendations from the San Diego County Democratic Party, which requires club rechartering annually, and the California Democratic Party (CADEM), which oversees club coordination.

 To download a copy of our club bylaws, click here.